Interested in joining our board of directors? We are looking for individuals committed to farming, education, and food

 Alexi Bolton – Secretary & Education

-Alexi is an educator who is motivated by an interest in social and environmental justice.
-She recently transitioned from teaching in dual language classroom in Brooklyn to teaching in school gardens and on farms here in the Hudson valley.
+Alexi is an educator who is motivated by a belief in social and environmental justice.
+After 3 years as a Spanish Dual Language teacher in Brooklyn, she decided to move her classroom outdoors and become a Garden Educator.
+She feels there is no better place for kids to pursue their innate curiosity and natural desire to learn.
+Alexi fell in love with Phillies Bridge during a volunteer day and hasn’t looked back.
 Through her work, she hopes to explore the intersection between food production, the environment and education, spreading the positive impacts of farming to people regardless of income or geographic location.

 Chelsea Farley – Vice-President, Marketing & Grants

 Chelsea is the Director of Communications for the Research Alliance for NYC Schools, an independent research center housed at NYU.
 She has consulted for a wide variety of nonprofit organizations and collaborated with many leading foundations, as well as some of the country’s largest and most well respected social programs.
 Chelsea has written and edited numerous influential papers and reports, focused largely on education and youth development, employment, and broad issues related to program evaluation.